Varusanadu: Agriculture

 Ground nut are majorly produced in this area.
 'Varusanadu Coconut' is a known variety of coconut in coconut markets of Tamil Nadu, and is originated from this area.

 Politics

 This place comes under Aundipatty State Assembly Constituency.
-Since known politicians in Tamil Nadu like M.G.Ramachandran, J.Jayalalitha and S.S.Rajendran were elected from this constituency, this area is popular in Politics in Madurai District.
+Since known politicians in Tamil Nadu like M.G.Ramachandran, J.Jayalalithaa and S.S.Rajendran were elected from this constituency, this area is popular in Politics in Madurai District.
 From Indian Nation Politics level, this area comes under Theni Lokshaba Constituency.